 With yet another year gone by we want to thank you all again for taking our online reader poll for the top Hip-Hop album of 2018 and for helping us celebrate our second full year of operation here at Step Off!
 Magazine.
-This year reader’s choice award for top album of 2018 goes to The Black Panther Original Soundtrack, with an overwhelmingly majority of thirty-two percent of readers voting it as their favorite album of 2018.
-In a four way tie for second place, Anderson .PAAK’s Oxnard, J. Cole’s, KOD, Cypress Hill’s Elephant’s On Acid and reader write-in The Perquisite from ILL Conscious all earned nine percent of the vote each respectively.
+This year reader’s choice award for top album of 2018 goes to The Black Panther Original Soundtrack, with an overwhelming majority of thirty-two percent of readers voting it as their favorite album of 2018.
+In a four-way tie for second place, Anderson .PAAK’s Oxnard, J. Cole’s, KOD, Cypress Hill’s Elephant’s On Acid and reader write-in The Perquisite from ILL Conscious all earned nine percent of the vote each respectively.
 Followed by Jedi Mind Tricks, Phonte, Royce Da 5’9, Nipsey Hussle, Tragedy Khadafi, Migos and Travis Scott who all earned between four to five percent of the vote each respectively for their projects released this year.
-Thank you to all the readers who took part in our poll, we hope that next year you will all join us again to not only rank the top albums of 2019 but help us rank the top ten albums of the past decade as well!
+Thank you to all the readers who took part in our poll, we hope that next year you will all join us again to not only rank the top albums of 2019 but help us rank the top albums of the past decade as well!
 Below we have listed a chart showing the reader breakdown of the poll; as well as our very own top Hip-Hop albums of 2018.
 Happy New Years Step Off! fam, we look forward to seeing you all for another prosperous year in 2019!

 #5.
 Jay Rock: Redemption